 The proposed building is of a contemporary modern design with classical influences and provides a high-quality residential appearance.
-Such a design is entirely in keeping with the existing varied yet high quality surroundings, and the materials and finishes proposed would undoubtedly enhance the character and appearance of the Conservation Area.
+Such a design is entirely in keeping with the existing varied yet high quality surroundings, and the materials and finishes proposed would enhance the character and appearance of the Conservation Area.

 The new building would not only reflect the existing overall evolution of the area, but would also add to and enhance it.
 In comparison to the low quality of the existing building, the new proposal is a significant improvement and the replacement structure should in terms of the quality of its appearance and materials be welcomed.
-As such, we cannot envisage there can be any in principle objection to this design approach employed in these proposals.
+As such, there can be no in principle objection to the design approach employed by this proposal, particularly given the approval of the identical design approach under ref.
+2015/0441/P (decision dated 04 July 2016).